 Factors Causing Acne

 Over the past few years the role of diet in acne has been strengthened because of a deeper knowledge of the underlying disturbances in the skin that contribute to acne.
-While acne is related to the metabolism of testosterone, there is another cofactor that is
+While acne is related to the metabolism of testosterone, there is another cofactor that is extremely sensitive to diet.

 –This hormone, insulin-like growth factor 1 (IGF-1), is the major growth hormone of puberty and is one of the key reasons why acne affects teenagers.
 The level of IGF-1 correlates with the severity of acne, not testosterone or increased conversion to the more powerful form dihydrotestosterone (DHT).
 The effects of IGF-1 on the skin which promote acne are clearly are related to dietary factors, especially too much refined sugar.

 –A high sugar intake is one of the strongest dietary links to acne.
 A high intake of sugar influences IGF-1 and testosterone metabolism in the skin in a manner that promotes excessive sebum production and acne.
 It clearly worsens the severity of acne based upon both experimental and clinical studies.
 In contrast, a diet that restricts refined carbohydrates and has a lower glycemic load reduces sebum production and favorably effects acne.

 –A number of other dietary factors have been identified as major contributors to acne.
 For example, milk and other dairy products are a significant problem for many acne sufferers.
 In addition to detrimental fats, dairy products contain hormones that can impact sebum production, as well as promotes an increase in IGF-1.

 To further evaluate the role of IGF-1 in acne researchers examined 60 acne cases and 40 gender- and age-matched, healthy subjects, representing the control group.
 Examination included skin biopsies.